Huantianxiao/gatk/README.md

       environment and dependencies required by these tools.
 The GATK Docker image comes with this environment pre-configured.
 In order to establish an environment suitable to run these tools outside of the Docker image, the conda [gatkcondaenv.yml](https://github.com/broadinstitute/gatk/blob/master/scripts/gatkcondaenv.yml) file is
       provided.
-To establish the conda environment locally, [Conda](https://conda.io/docs/index.html) must first be installed.
-Then, create the gatk environment by running the command ```conda env create -n gatk -f gatkcondaenv.yml```
+To establish the conda environment locally, [MiniConda or Conda](https://conda.io/docs/index.html) must first be installed.
+Then, create the gatk environment by running ```./gradlew createCondaYML```, followed by the command
-      (developers should run ```./gradlew createPythonPackageArchive```, followed by
-      ```conda env create -n gatk -f scripts/gatkcondaenv.yml``` from within the root of the repository clone).
+      ```conda env create -n gatk -f gatkcondaenv.yml``` from within the root of the repository clone.
       To activate the environment once it has been created, run the command ```source activate gatk```.
 See the
       [Conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) documentation for
       additional information about using and managing Conda environments.